Chloe Van Landschoot: Career

+Van Landschoot plays the lead role of Sara in the horror film Son of Sara: Volume 1.
+The film, directed by Houston Bone, opened Blood in the Snow on November 17, 2025.
+At Blood in the Snow, Van Landschoot won the award for Best Lead Acting Performance in a Feature Film.
+She subsequently won the award for Best Actress at the 2026 edition of the Black Sunday Film Festival in the UK.

+Other work

 Van Landschoot has also worked on short films throughout her career.
-In 2023, Van Landschoot wrote, produced, and directed her own short film, which she also starred in, called Tidal.
+In 2022, she wrote, produced, and directed her own short film, which she also starred in, called Tidal.
 The film, which features Van Landschoot performing as a dancer, deals with her experience working as a nurse during the COVID-19 pandemic and the effects that experience had on her own mental health.
 Tidal won the award for Best International Short Film at the 2023 Manchester Film Festival.

-Van Landschoot has also played the lead of the short film Heirlooms, directed by Dan Abramovici, which premiered at the 29th Fantasia International Film Festival.
+In 2025, Van Landschoot starred in the short horror film Heirlooms, directed by Dan Abramovici, which premiered at the 29th Fantasia International Film Festival.

-Van Landschoot stars as Sara in the horror film Son of Sara: Volume 1.
-The film, directed by Houston Bone, premiered at the 2025 Blood in the Snow Canadian Film Festival.
-For her performance as Sara, Van Landschoot was nominated for Best Lead Performance at the Bloodies.